metio/terraform-provider-k8s/docs/data-sources/traefik_io_servers_transport_tcp_v1alpha1_manifest.md

 page_title: "k8s_traefik_io_servers_transport_tcp_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "traefik.io"
 description: |-
-  ServersTransportTCP is the CRD implementation of a TCPServersTransport.If no tcpServersTransport is specified, a default one named default@internal will be used.The default@internal tcpServersTransport can be configured in the static configuration.More info: https://doc.traefik.io/traefik/v3.1/routing/services/#serverstransport_3
+  ServersTransportTCP is the CRD implementation of a TCPServersTransport.
+If no tcpServersTransport is specified, a default one named default@internal will be used.
+The default@internal tcpServersTransport can be configured in the static configuration.
+More info: https://doc.traefik.io/traefik/v3.1/routing/services/#serverstransport_3
 ---

 # k8s_traefik_io_servers_transport_tcp_v1alpha1_manifest (Data Source)

-ServersTransportTCP is the CRD implementation of a TCPServersTransport.If no tcpServersTransport is specified, a default one named default@internal will be used.The default@internal tcpServersTransport can be configured in the static configuration.More info: https://doc.traefik.io/traefik/v3.1/routing/services/#serverstransport_3
+ServersTransportTCP is the CRD implementation of a TCPServersTransport.
+If no tcpServersTransport is specified, a default one named default@internal will be used.
+The default@internal tcpServersTransport can be configured in the static configuration.
+More info: https://doc.traefik.io/traefik/v3.1/routing/services/#serverstransport_3

 ## Example Usage